 Method: in a large kitchen bowl, first beat yogurt till soft.
 Add salt, pepper, dried mint and stir.
 Add grated cucumber and onion and dilute the mix with water and stir more.
 Add about 90% of dried raisins and chopped walnuts (keeping the rest for the topping).
 Taste to adjust.
 Transfer to a nice, transparent) bowl, and sprinkle some greens and reds on the top: fresh mint, basil and dried rose, as well as the rest of your raisins and walnuts.
 Now, this could be your yogurt mix on its own, or it could be the base of it, depending on how you feel (see pictures below).
 For a more stomach-filling dish, add toasted bread pieces and wait until they are soaked a bit, but not too mushy before eating.
 Or if you prefer a cool refreshing fancy drink, simply add a few ice cubes.
 You would need more water in your initial recipe, if you are going with the bread variation, and less water if you are going to add ice at the end.

-Oh one last thing FYI, this particular invention of my friend is inspired by something we call “aab-doogh-khiyar” in Persian (which means, water-doogh, cucumber).
+One last thing, this particular invention of my friend is inspired by something we call “aab-doogh-khiyar” in Persian (which means, water-doogh, cucumber).
 This thing, in turn, is a combination of two summer favorites: doogh, and grated cucumbers in plain yogurt.
 The later is very popular as a chaser and side dish.
 Our jewled yogurt mix is some kind of glorified aab-doogh-khiyar I would say! 🙂